pvambenepe/Timing-Dispersion-Strategy-requires-Deutsche-Boerse-A7-access/README.md

-# Timing-Dispersion-Strategy-requires-Deutsche-Boerse-A7-access
+# Timing-Dispersion-Strategy-requires-Deutsche-Boerse-A7-access #
---A simple way to know when to enter dispersion strategy--
+## A simple way to know when to enter dispersion strategy ##

 A Dispersion Strategy is a way for option traders to take advantage of the premium in index implicit volatility compared to single stock's volatility.
 This premium comes from different flows in each asset class :